postman-open-technologies/bingchain/README.md

 % npm install
 ~~~

-To display images and videos in the terminal, you will need to install `ffmpeg`.
+To display videos in the terminal, you will need to install `ffmpeg`.

 You'll need to have both an OpenAI and Bing API keys.
 These can be supplied to the application via a `.env` file: